 Area versus Individual Measures

 POLAR, TUNDRA, ACORN and IMD are

 area measures, FSM is an individual

 measure and ABCS is a statistical model.

-Area measures share similar validity
+As described by Gorard et al., area

-issues as Gorard et al. describes:
+measures share similar validity issues:

 "precision will also be lower for indicators

 measured at the aggregate rather than

 the individual level" (p.104).
 As proxy

-socio-economic area measures it's
+socio-economic area measures, it's

 important to understand how effectively

 they measure socio-economic

 disadvantage.